 - Social and cultural activities with students and faculty.

 Each of our programs is unique and interesting.
-They are jointly sponsored by Housing & Dining and an academic unit of the university.
+They are jointly sponsored by Housing and Residential Services and an academic unit of the university.
 There is at least one faculty advisor from each academic department or college affiliated with each floor.
 We encourage you to consider joining a Living-Learning Community.

 For general questions related to Living-Learning Communities at NIU, please contact the Associate Director for Residential Education at 815-753-9605.